⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Gene Expression and Protein Synthesis:

-Latency and Activation:
+Latency and Start:

 Receptor Binding and Signaling:

 Phosphorylated SMAD2/3 proteins form complexes with SMAD4 (a common mediator SMAD) and translocate to the nucleus.
 In the nucleus, these SMAD complexes bind to specific DNA sequences and regulate gene expression.
-The genes regulated by myostatin signaling include those involved in cell cycle control, differentiation, protein synthesis, and protein degradation.
-The net effect is suppression of muscle growth through multiple mechanisms.
+The genes regulated by myostatin signaling include those involved in cell cycle control, differentiation, protein synthesis, and protein breakdown.

 Cellular Effects: